Drews-Tools/DayZReSkin_Wiki/README.md

 Select Output Folder: Where the final images (blended textures) will be saved.
 Logout: Exits the application or returns to the login panel.
 Instructions: Opens a separate instructions script/dialog.
-Join Discord: Opens the official DayZReSkin support Discord link.
+Join Discord: Opens the official DrewZ ReTeX support Discord link.
 Checkboxes

 Convert to .PAA: Whether to convert the final PNGs to .paa format using DayZ Tools.